Hold your head up.

 4 Coming to Him as to a living stone, rejected indeed by men, but chosen by God and Precious, 5 you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 6 Therefore it is also contained in the Scripture: “Behold, I lay in Zion a chief cornerstone, elect, precious, and he who believes in Him will by no means be put to shame.”(1 Peter 2)

 We have a higher calling to live as Christ did.
 Though He was rejected by men, He was chosen by God.
 We should not be dismayed by others’ opinion of us.
 If we have been chosen by God, we are in the best league.
-God has a purpose for us, to be useful in serving Him.
+God has a purpose for us to be useful in serving Him.
 When we believe in The Lord Jesus and depend on Him as our chief cornerstone, He upholds us and guides our thinking.
 Every purpose of God for us is in Christ.
 As we build on Him, we become acceptable in Him.
-We offer ourselves as a habitation for Christ’s Presence.
+We are a habitation for Christ’s Presence.

-14 For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end (Hebrews 3).
+14 For we have become partakers of Christ, if we hold the beginning of our confidence steadfast to the end (Hebrews 3).

 No one is as perfect as The Lord Jesus Christ.
 When we believe and obey, we become as He was to The Father—obedient and submissive to God’s Will.
 As partakers of Christ, we live as He did.
 He is the mentor we imitate.
 When we keep His Ways, we remain firmly grounded in Him.
 As we partake the nature of Christ, our confidence shifts from who we are to Who He is in us.
 Expressing His Character should motivate us to face each day.
 The confidence we have is based on who we have become in Christ.
 We must be eager to live out our faith as partakers of Christ.